Office of Academic Affairs

 It is important to the University of Missouri-St. Louis faculty and staff that students have the best possible experience on campus.
-If any student experiences a problem with faculty or staff members that has not been resolved through normal campus processes, he or she is encouraged to contact the Coordinator of Student Rights and Responsibilities for assistance in resolving the issue.
+If any student experiences a problem with faculty or staff members that has not been resolved through normal campus processes, he or she is encouraged to contact the Office of Academic Integrity (Student Rights and Responsibilities) for assistance in resolving the issue.

 These problems may include, but are not limited to:

 - A complaint that has not been resolved,

 - An issue related to intellectual diversity and academic freedom, or

 - Any other concerns that may hinder the students academic or co-curricular performance and well being.